Rebilly/api-definitions/openapi/description.md

 - Multiple filters are separated with `;`: `?filter=firstName:John;lastName:Doe`. \
   They are joined with `AND` logic.
 Example: `firstName:John` AND `lastName:Doe`.

-- You can use multiple values using `,` as values separator: `?filter=firstName:John,Bob`. \
+- To use multiple values, use `,` as values separators: `?filter=firstName:John,Bob`. \
   Multiple values specified for a field are joined with `OR` logic.
 Example: `firstName:John` OR `firstName:Bob`.

 - To negate the filter, use `!`: `?filter=firstName:!John`.

-- To negate multiple values, use the following: `?filter=firstName:!John,!Bob`.
+- To negate multiple values, use: `?filter=firstName:!John,!Bob`.
   This filter rule excludes all `Johns` and `Bobs` from the response.

-- To use range filters, use this: `?filter=amount:1..10`.
+- To use range filters, use: `?filter=amount:1..10`.

 - To use a gte (greater than or equals) filter, use: `?filter=amount:1..`.
   This also works for datetime-based fields.